Hype, Poetry, or Precision? On the Art of Describing Oud and other complex aromatics.

 The challenge of describing Oud at all is that Oud does not behave like most aromatic materials.
 There is simply a much greater variety of molecules in play, and these are released over a longer timeframe, and thus there is more experienced complexity.

 The experience itself is not static, because the oil itself, the environment, and the perceiver are not static.
 Oud evolves in the bottle and on your skin.
-An aromatic profile can shift, both in its actual chemistry, and in how this chemistry is released and perceived, depending on a huge variety of conditions.
+An aromatic profile can shift, both in its actual chemistry, and in how this chemistry is released and perceived, depending on a variety of conditions.

 Storage and aging also has an influence.
 In storage, over time, an oil's profile will morph somewhat depending on temperature, exposure to air, light, movement, and even the type of vessel it is stored in.
-While some complex aromatics such as Rose might deteriorate over time, a beloved feature of both Oud and Sandalwood is their tendency to improve with extended aging.
+While some complex aromatics such as Rose oil might deteriorate over time, a beloved feature of both Oud and Sandalwood is their tendency to consistently improve with extended aging.

 Language, culture, geography, and individual note perception.

-Aroma Sublime's style, niche, and legacy.
+Aroma Sublime's style and niche.

-Aroma Sublime sits between the traditional Asian and new-school sensibilities - sharing the Asian preference for wood and resin character with copper pot distillation, while bringing the new-school emphasis on transparency, precision craftsmanship, and a modern, direct communication style.
+Aroma Sublime sits between the traditional Asian and new-school sensibilities - sharing the Asian preference for sweeter and cleaner wood and resin character with traditional copper pot distillation, while bringing the new-school emphasis on transparency, precision craftsmanship, and a modern, direct communication style.
 This is not a judgment of any tradition.
-All of these traditions have produced extraordinary oils, and we hold deep respect for the full range of what Oud can be.
+We hold deep respect for the full range of what Oud has been and can be.
 It is simply a matter of where our taste, our sourcing relationships, and our distillation philosophy have naturally led us.
+If our descriptions occasionally feel unfamiliar, less rooted in the traditional vocabulary of the Middle Eastern, Indian, or broader East Asian Oud trade, that is probably why.
+Our hope is that we speak to traditionalists with the quality and reputation of our products, and that we speak to new and less experienced customers in plainer language.
+We are seeing these revered and culturally significant aromatics through our own eyes, and we think that has a unique value.

 Subjectivity does not mean carelessness.